-The timed RTCSI and the alarm RTCAI interrupt requests can trigger a fast external interrupt via EXISEL register of port 2 and wake-up the ST10 chip when running power down mode.
-Using the RTCOFF bit of RTCCON register, the user may switch off the clock oscillator when entering the power down mode.
+The timed RTCSI and the alarm RTCAI interrupt requests can trigger a fast external interrupt via the EXISEL register of port 2 and wake up the ST10 chip when running power-down mode.
+Using the RTCOFF bit of the RTCCON register, the user may switch off the clock oscillator when entering the power-down mode.

-The last function implemented in the RTC is to switch off the main on-chip oscillator and the 32 kHz on chip oscillator if the ST10 enters the Power down mode, so that the chip can be fully switched off (if RTC is disabled).
+The last function implemented in the RTC is to switch off the main on-chip oscillator and the 32 kHz on chip oscillator if the ST10 enters the Power-down mode, so that the chip can be fully switched off (if RTC is disabled).

-At power on, and after Reset phase, if the presence of a 32 kHz oscillation on XTAL3 / XTAL4 pins is detected, then the RTC counter is driven by this low frequency reference clock: when Power down mode is entered, the RTC can either be stopped or left running, and in both the cases the main oscillator is turned off, reducing the power consumption of the device to the minimum required to keep on running the RTC counter and relative reference oscillator.
-This is valid also if Stand-by mode is entered (switching off the main supply V{DD}), since both the RTC and the low power oscillator (32 kHz) are biased by the V{STBY} .
-Vice versa, when at power on and after Reset, the 32 kHz is not present, the main oscillator drives the RTC counter, and since it is powered by the main power supply, it cannot be maintained running in Stand-by mode, while in Power down mode the main oscillator is maintained running to provide the reference to the RTC module (if not disabled).
+At power-on, and after Reset phase, if the presence of a 32 kHz oscillation on XTAL3 / XTAL4 pins is detected, then the RTC counter is driven by this low frequency reference clock: when Power-down mode is entered, the RTC can either be stopped or left running, and in both the cases the main oscillator is turned off, reducing the power consumption of the device to the minimum required to keep on running the RTC counter and relative reference oscillator.
+This is also valid if Standby mode is entered (switching off the main supply $V{DD}$ ), since both the RTC and the low power oscillator (32 kHz) are biased by the $V{STBY}$ .
+Vice versa, when at power on and after Reset, the 32 kHz is not present, the main oscillator drives the RTC counter, and since it is powered by the main power supply, it cannot be maintained running in Standby mode, while in Power-down mode the main oscillator is maintained running to provide the reference to the RTC module (if not disabled).

-Watchdog timer ST10F273E
+ST10F273M Watchdog timer